What is self-harm?

 Why am I self-harming again?

-People self-harm for many reasons – motivations and methods will differ from one person to another, for example a person might self harm:
+People self-injure for many reasons – motivations and methods will differ from one person to another, for example a person might self injure:

 - As a way of coping with painful and difficult feelings and distress

 - Because they feel overwhelmed and don’t know how else to deal with things